Umairican/Umairican/README.md

 - 🔭 I’m currently working on ...
 A connector project utilizing DBT
 - 🌱 I’m currently learning ...
-Learning Celonis and UiPath for Process Mining
+Postman APIs
 - 👯 I’m looking to collaborate on ...
 Projects that involve NLP and text generation
 - 💬 Ask me about ...
 How to live in other countries and get out of your comfort zone
 - 📫 How to reach me: ... www.umairican.com, www.linkedin.com/in/umair-evans